The Martian (Weir novel): Reception

-Awards and honors
+Legacy and cultural impact

-The Martian has been translated to over 45 languages and some of those translations have won major awards.
+The Martian has been translated to over 45 languages with some having won major awards.
 In 2015, the Japanese translation of the novel won the Seiun Award for Best Translated Long Story, the Hebrew translation won the Geffen Award for Best Translated Science Fiction Novel, and the Spanish translation won the Ignotus Awards for Best Foreign Novel.
 At the 2016 Hugo Awards, Weir won the John W. Campbell Award for Best New Writer for The Martian while the screenplay adapted from the novel additionally won Best Dramatic Presentation, Long Form at the same event.

+On December 5, 2014, the Orion spacecraft took the cover page of The Martian script on the first test flight of the uncrewed Exploration Flight Test 1 (EFT-1).
+The script was launched atop a Delta IV Heavy on the flight lasting 4 hours and 24 minutes, landing at its target in the Pacific Ocean.
+In October 2015, NASA presented a new web tool to follow Watney's trek across Mars, and details of NASA's next steps, as well as a health hazards report, for a real-world human journey to Mars.

 Solanum watneyi, a species of bush tomato from Australia, was named after the fictional botanist.
 It is a member of the same genus as the potato, Solanum.

 Film adaptation

 In March 2013, Twentieth Century Fox optioned the film rights, and hired screenwriter Drew Goddard to adapt and direct the film.
 In May 2014, it was reported that Ridley Scott was in negotiations to direct an adaptation that would star Matt Damon as Mark Watney.
 On September 3, 2014, Jessica Chastain joined the film as Commander Lewis.
 The ensemble cast also includes Kristen Wiig, Jeff Daniels, Michael Peña, Kate Mara, Sean Bean, Sebastian Stan, and Chiwetel Ejiofor.
 The film was released on October 2, 2015, and became the 10th-highest-grossing film of the year.

-In popular culture

-On December 5, 2014, the Orion spacecraft took the cover page of The Martian script on the first test flight of the uncrewed Exploration Flight Test 1 (EFT-1).
-The script was launched atop a Delta IV Heavy on the flight lasting 4 hours and 24 minutes, landing at its target in the Pacific Ocean.

-In October 2015, NASA presented a new web tool to follow Watney's trek across Mars, and details of NASA's next steps, as well as a health hazards report, for a real-world human journey to Mars.
+The film has also been nominated for several accolades including six Academy Awards for Best Motion Picture and Best Adapted Screenplay.